veyon/docs/admin/reference.rst

 .. index:: Log file directory

 Log file directory
     You can use this setting to specify which directory the log files will be written in.
-It's strongly recommended to use placeholder variables here.
-All information on supported variables can be found in section :ref:`RefPlaceholderVariables`.
+It's strongly recommended to use path variables here.
+All information on supported variables can be found in section :ref:`RefPathVariables`.

     **Default:** *%TEMP%*